Fort Saskatchewan Hydrogen Blending Project

 Has this blending technology been used before, or are we the first?

-Several hydrogen blending projects are currently operating in Canada, Europe and Hawaii.
+Several hydrogen blending projects are currently operating in Canada, Europe and Hawaii, as well as ATCO's Jandakot Operations Centre in Perth, Australia.
 This is the first project of its kind here in Alberta that uses existing local resources and infrastructure to blend hydrogen into a subsection of Fort Saskatchewan’s residential natural gas distribution system.